Beware Of These Social Media Mistakes When Promoting Your Business

 The Instagram bio contains all the information followers need to understand what your business is and how to get to your website.
 Yet, many entrepreneurs neglect this section.
 So, make sure your Instagram bio looks appealing and informative and contains a link to your online store.

-Common Twitter marketing mistakes
+Social media mistakes: common Twitter marketing mistakes

 Underestimating the profile importance